ajwills72/ojepn/style.md

 - When reporting any statistical method where there would have been more than one substantively different way to do it, report how you did it.
 For example, if calculating a Bayes Factor, what was your prior?
 Which software package did you use?

 - For NHST, consider reporting your alpha value at the beginning of your results.
-If you dod this, do not then report the individual p-values, which are largely meaningless beyond which side of your alpha level they appear.
+If you do this, do not then report the individual p-values, which are largely meaningless beyond which side of your alpha level they appear.

 ## Figures